AdrianRaboso/express-starter/README.md

 # Express Starter Project
 Project created to take first steps with Express.js, MongoDB and more backend's implementations.
+It is neccessary to install [Node.js](https://nodejs.org/es/) and [MongoDb](https://www.mongodb.com/) in your computer to run the project.

 ## Start DEV server
 To start the project all you have to do is install [npm](https://www.npmjs.com/) dependencies with: